Content:

 Own use vs. letting

 When it comes to real estate and taxes, a great deal depends on whether the property is for your own use or whether you want to rent it out.
-The following differences apply:

 Deductible costs

+If you live in a property yourself, you have various options for claiming tax deductions.
 Find out about the different ways for property owners to reduce their taxes, and obtain an overview of the biggest savings factors.

 Special offers Opt for a more climate-friendly way of life and benefit